jupyter/enhancement-proposals/jupyter-notebook-gui-translation/jupyter-notebook-gui-translation.md

 ## Detailed Explanation

-The Jupyter notebook code presents a significant challenge in terms of enablement for translation, mostly because there are multiple different types of source code from which translatable UI strings are derived.
+The [Jupyter notebook code]( https://github.com/jupyter/notebook) presents a significant challenge in terms of enablement for translation, mostly because there are multiple different types of source code from which translatable UI strings are derived.

-In Jupyter, translatable strings can come from one of three places:
+In [Jupyter notebook]( https://github.com/jupyter/notebook), translatable strings can come from one of three places:

 1. Directly from Python code